Is Mediation or a Trial Best for My Divorce?

 The mediator can either be appointed by joint agreement between the divorcing couple or appointed by a Michigan judge through the courts’ Office of Dispute Resolution.

 The mediator will assist the parties in setting the agenda for the mediation sessions.
 They identify those issues that need to be addressed before the divorce may become final, such as child custody, division of property, and whether either spouse will need to pay alimony.
 The mediator is there to guide the parties in their discussions but not to make decisions for them.

 Mediators can fill different roles.
-“There’s early stage mediation, late stage mediation, facilitative mediation, evaluative mediation,” Breitmeyer says.
+“There’s early stage mediation, late stage mediation, facilitative mediation, and evaluative mediation,” Breitmeyer says.
 “Each county kind of has its customs and traditions.
 In the metropolitan Detroit area, it tends to be later stage mediation, where the mediator is chosen or selected by the attorneys in the case.”

 There is a rule that subjects domestic relations cases to mediation.
-In those cases a mediator typically gets involved after discovery.
+In those cases, a mediator typically gets involved after discovery.
 Earlier mediation may sometimes be appropriate, however.
-“Sometimes people will call and say ‘Can you get involved now?
-We’ve got problems with discovery, we’ve got problems with evidence, can you just get involved and see if we can kind of cut to the chase and avoid a bunch of cost in litigation?’”
+“Sometimes people will call and say, ‘Can you get involved now?
+We’ve got problems with discovery; we’ve got problems with evidence.
+Can you just get involved and see if we can kind of cut to the chase and avoid a bunch of cost in litigation?’”